 These warning signs can vary significantly between individuals.
 The absence of symptoms does not necessarily mean the absence of prostate cancer.
 Other symptoms may include weight loss, swollen feet, fatigue, or muscle pain elsewhere in the body.
 To be sure, it is important to book yourself in for a prostate check.

-If you are healthy and have no symptoms/signs, think about doing a prostate check from 40 years old.
+If you are healthy and have no symptoms/ signs, think about doing a prostate check from 50 years old.

-Regular prostate exams can help establish a history and baseline of what is considered normal.
+Regular prostate checks can help establish a history and baseline of what is considered normal.
 It’s important to take your doctor’s recommendations on how often you should be undergoing a prostate check.

 How is prostate cancer diagnosed?